top of page

 Brand Voice and Tone

-The importance of developing and clearly communicating your brand voice can't be overstated!
-Whether you want your company's personality to be friendly and casual or sophisticated and formal, you want to make it as clear and easy as possible for content creators, marketers, salespeople, and web designers to know how to represent your brand.
-Include keywords and examples - both of what to do and what not to do.
+Nailing down and clearly communicating your brand voice is absolutely crucial!
+Whether your brand’s personality is friendly and casual or sophisticated and formal, you want to make it super clear for content creators, marketers, salespeople, and web designers to know exactly how to represent your brand.
+Provide keywords and examples—both of what to do and what not to do.

-As your brand grows, you may want to flesh this area out into an editorial style guide that demonstrates how to phrase specific products, lists topics the brand can and cannot write about, and other brands and companies it is and is not ok to mention.
-You can also include guides for social media and blog content, email marketing, video scripts, website/landing page copy, learning resources, and even PR talking points.
+As your brand grows, consider expanding this into an editorial style guide.
+This can demonstrate how to phrase specific products, outline topics your brand can and cannot discuss, and specify other brands and companies it is and isn’t okay to mention.
+Include guides for social media and blog content, email marketing, video scripts, website/landing page copy, learning resources, and even PR talking points.

 Slogans and Taglines

 Detail your slogan and tagline.
-Slogans are advertising-focused, and taglines are public relations-focused - meaning slogans are used to sell a product or service, and taglines raise awareness about the overall brand.
+Remember, slogans are advertising-focused, aiming to sell a product or service, while taglines are all about public relations, raising awareness about your overall brand.
 Be clear about which is which and in what context they should be used.

 Buyer Overview